Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Some aspects of [[!MPEGDASH]] are not compatible with the interoperable timing model defined in this document.
 In the interest of clarity, they are explicitly listed here:

 * The `@presentationDuration` attribute SHALL NOT be used.

-## Dynamic MPD updates ## {#timing-mpd-updates}

-Dynamic MPDs MAY change over time.
-The nature of the change is not restricted unless such a restriction is explicitly defined.

-Some common reasons to make changes in dynamic [=MPDs=]:

-* Adding new [=media segment=] references to an existing [=period=].
-* Adding new [=periods=].
-* Converting unlimited-duration [=periods=] to fixed-duration [=periods=] by adding `Period@duration`.
-* Removing [=media segments=] and/or [=periods=] that have fallen out of the [=time shift window=].
-* Shortening an existing [=period=] to stop it ahead of schedule when changes in content scheduling occur.
-* Adding `MPD@mediaPresentationDuration` to signal that the timeline of the MPD will no longer be extended with new [=periods=].
-* Removing `MPD@minimumUpdatePeriod` to signal that MPD will no longer be updated (even though it may remain a dynamic MPD).
-* Converting the [=MPD=] to a static [=MPD=] to signal that a live service has become available on-demand as a recording.

-The following restrictions are defined here for MPD updates:

-* `MPD@id` SHALL NOT change.
-* `MPD@availabilityStartTime` SHALL NOT change.
-* `Period@id` SHALL NOT change.
-* `Period@start` SHALL NOT change.
-* The adaptation sets present in a [=period=] (i.e. the set of `AdaptationSet@id` values) SHALL NOT change.
-* The functional behavior of a representation (identified by a matching `Representation@id` value) SHALL NOT change, neither in terms of metadata-driven behavior (including metadata inherited from adaptation set level) nor in terms of segment timing.
-* `SegmentTemplate@presentationTimeOffset` SHALL NOT change.
-* `SegmentBase@presentationTimeOffset` SHALL NOT change.
-* The value or presence of `Period@duration` SHALL NOT change except under the following conditions:
-	* The value MAY decrease if the new period end point remains after `now + MPD@minimumUpdatePeriod` on the [=MPD timeline=].
-	* The attribute MAY be added to a [=period=] that previously lacked it, as long as the period end point remains after `now + MPD@minimumUpdatePeriod` on the [=MPD timeline=].
-* Periods SHALL NOT be removed unless the period start point of the removed period was after `now + MPD@minimumUpdatePeriod` on the [=MPD timeline=].

-Note: The restrictions on period shortening and removal exist to ensure that segment references already in use by clients do not get invalidated.

-Issue: Review synchronization with 4.4.3.3 - lots of clauses in there, possible that something got lost in translation.

-Additional restrictions might be defined by other parts of this document.

-Clients SHOULD use `Period@id` to track [=period=] identity across [=MPD=] updates.

-The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used to signal whether the [=MPD=] might be updated (with presence indicating potential for future updates).
-The value of this field indicates the maximum duration between [=MPD=] refreshes by the client.
-In other words, this is the validity duration of the present state of the [=MPD=].

-Note: In practice, clients will also require some time to download and process an MPD update - a service should not assume perfect update timing.
-Conversely, a client should not assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).

-If `MPD@minimumUpdatePeriod` is absent then `MPD@mediaPresentationDuration` SHALL be present.
-Both attributes MAY be present simultaneously to signal that the [=MPD=] might still receive updates but these updates will not introduce new [=periods=].

-In addition to signaling that clients are expected to poll for regular [=MPD=] updates, a service MAY publish in-band events to schedule [=MPD=] updates at moments of its choosing.

-### In-band events ### {#timing-mpd-updates-inband}

-Issue: Determine appropriate content for this section.

-## Segment availability ## {#timing-availability}

-Issue: Determine appropriate content for this section.

 ## Examples ## {#timing-examples}